UPDATE: This article was originally published in April 2019, but due to its popularity it’s been updated on 2 November 2021.

 iMbewu Fund that supports black entrepreneurs wishing to start new businesses as well as supporting existing black-owned enterprises with expansion capital.

-uMnotho Fund that is designed to improve access to BEE capital.
+uMnotho Fund is designed to improve access to BEE capital.

 Rural and Community Development Fund that supports growth and development in rural economies by financing sustainable businesses.